 16. The entries from the shortlist will be published in the Writing Wizardry anthology and online.

-17. The winner of the Years 3-4 category will receive a tower of books and the runner up will receive £25 in book vouchers.
-The winner of the Years 5-6 category will receive a Kindle Fire and the runner up will receive £25 in book vouchers.
+17. The winner of the Years 3-4 category will receive a tower of books to the value of £150 and the runner up will receive £25 in book vouchers.
+The winner of the Years 5-6 category will receive a tower of books to the value of £150 and the runner up will receive £25 in book vouchers.

 18. The parents or guardians of the shortlisted entrants will be contacted by a member of the Fresher team in April and further proof of age, identity and eligibility may be requested at this stage.